 Applying for a non-owner policy is similar to applying for a standard owner policy.
 You'll need to provide information to the insurance company, including these details, among others:

-- Driver's License Numbers for all drivers
+- Driver's license numbers for all drivers

-- Social Security Numbers for all drivers (if applicable)
+- Social Security numbers for all drivers

-- Credit card/checking account information
+- Credit card and checking account information